uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_summary.rst

-If at least one of encoder or decoder or VPP filter is implemented, :cpp:func:`MFXQueryImplsDescription` function must return valid :cpp:struct:`mfxImplDescription` structure instanse with mandatory capabilities of the implementation including decoder, encoder, or VPP capabilities information.
+If at least one of encoder or decoder or VPP filter is implemented, :cpp:func:`MFXQueryImplsDescription` function must return valid :cpp:struct:`mfxImplDescription` structure instance with mandatory capabilities of the implementation including decoder, encoder, or VPP capabilities information.

 Any other functions or extension buffers are optional for the implementation.